Blog Post

 What You Need to Apply (Even Without Revenue)

 Your personal credit score matters more than you might expect.
 Microloans and CDFIs weigh it heavily, and a score above 650 opens most doors.
 Beyond credit, every funder wants to see a business plan.
 Not a 40-page document.
-A clear description of the problem, the solution, the market, and how you will reach customers.
+A clear description of the problem, the solution, the market, and how you'll reach customers.
 Our guide to writing a startup business plan covers this step by step.

 Angel investors and accelerators also want a deck.
 A clean pitch deck with real examples communicates credibility at any stage.
 And if you have any proof of concept at all, lead with it.
 A prototype, a letter of intent, a waitlist, early user feedback.
 Anything that shows the idea has moved beyond a napkin sketch.